MAP

 Boudhnath

 Welcome to Nepal!
 From the airport runway, weather permitting, you can already see the mountains surrounding the valley.
-All the details about your arrival are explained on this page Arrival in Kathamndu: here.
+All the details about your trip At the arrival explained on this page Arrival in Kathamndu: here.
 Which we will have already carefully reviewed together in our travel briefing.
 With your visa and luggage in hand, the group will be met by Guilherme at the airport.
 Those arriving before or after the group's flight will be met by our local representative who will be waiting for you with a Chörten sign.
 In this case, our representative will accompany you to the hotel or wherever Guilherme is with the group so that we can enjoy this afternoon in the Tibetan neighborhood of our hotel.

-Around the great stupa (Tib: chörten) of Boudhanath, full of monasteries, we will find nuns, monks and lay Tibetans, sometimes great masters, doing their koras (circumambulations).
+Around the great stupa (Tib: chörten) of boudhanath, full of monasteries, we will find nuns, monks and lay Tibetans, sometimes great masters, doing their koras (circumambulations).
 Turning the famous prayer wheels with millions of Om Mani Padma Hungs, reciting mantras and making offerings of lamps mainly in the late afternoon and early morning.
 In addition to doing our koras, we will enjoy one of the cafés or restaurants around the stupa to observe and assimilate a little of this ancient culture.

 Swayambunath